MohamSayed/flutter_file_utils/README.md

 A set of utilities, that help to manage the files & directories in Android system.

-You are in your way to create to file manager app or a gallery app.
+You are in your way to create File Manager app or a Gallery App.

 ## Getting Started